 It is important for you to feel that all the people involved in your life are listening to you, that you have a choice in selecting your services and that you are being treated with respect and dignity.
-If at any time you experience a problem, concern or complaint about your planning meeting or TBI Waiver services, you may contact KEPRO at 866-385-8920 or at wytbiwaiver@keprocom.
+If at any time you experience a problem, concern, or complaint about your planning meeting or TBI Waiver services, you may contact Kepro at 866-385-8920 or at wvtbiwaiver@kepro.com

-If there is a disagreement with services listed on your Service Plan being developed. you can follow the agency's grievance process.
-You will receive services listed on the Service Plan that you are in disagreement with throughout the grievance process.
+If there is a disagreement with services listed on your Service Plan being developed, you can follow the agency's grievance process.
+You will receive services listed on the Service Plan that you disagree with throughout the grievance process.